Pre Trip Newsletter

 - Kathmandu, Nepal

 10) Arrive in KTM on the first day of our itinerary for the team orientation.
 All members must be present on the first day of our scheduled itinerary in Kathmandu unless you have made special arrangements.
-We need your passports on that day so that we can obtain the permit for you to go to the mountains, and do quite a bit of intensive orientation, training, and shopping before setting off for the mountains, in the next day or two. : It’s fine if you want to arrive earlier, and definitely a good idea if you have lots of shopping to do.
+We need your passports on that day so that we can obtain the permit for you to go to the mountains, and do quite a bit of intensive orientation, training, and shopping before setting off for the mountains on the following day.
+It’s fine if you want to arrive earlier, and definitely a good idea if you have lots of shopping to do.
 Below are the dates we require you to arrive in Kathmandu (of course its no problem to arrive earlier).

 - Everest Nepal: 7 April.